i3visio/osrframework/INSTALL.md

 4 - Updating the framework
 --------------------------

-From time to time, we will fix bugs and add new platforms.
+OSRFramework is a tool in development mantained by its [authors](AUTHORS.md) and, thus, we will fix bugs and add new platforms from time to time.
 To upgrade your local osrframework installation you can type the following:
 ```
 pip install osrframework --upgrade
 ```